 What should you do?

-Clearly, schedule your medical appointments and procedures for as early in the day as possible.
+Knowing that morning is the best time of day for medical care, try to schedule your medical appointments and procedures for as early in the day as possible.

 But, no matter what time of day you see a doctor, it’s important for you to participate in the process, by: